deepsquare-io/slurm-docker/README.md

 ### Setup NGINX Reverse Proxy

-Fetch a private key `slurmrest.csquare.gcloud.key` and a chained certificate `slurmrest.csquare.gcloud.chained.crt` from a CA, and put them in the `certs` directory.
+-  Fetch a private key `slurmrest.csquare.gcloud.key` and a chained certificate `slurmrest.csquare.gcloud.chained.crt` from a CA, and put them in the `certs` directory.

+NGINX configuration is stored in the `nginx` folder.

 Certificate request was :